 Ranked number one in The Sunday Times national league table for small independent schools, parents can be assured that Palmers Green High School girls not only attain excellent results in relation to their abilities and aptitudes, but also grow in confidence as members of this very special school community.

 Along with all schools nationwide, PGHS closed its doors on Monday 23rd March to protect the girls, staff and their families; however, in all other respects, we remained fully open.
 We specialise in educating girls, and have continued to do so throughout the pandemic.
 The School moved all of its teaching and learning online and now operates through Microsoft Teams.

-As lockdown eased, we carried out a full risk assessment and welcomed back the younger girls to School in June in a well prepared, careful and sensible way.
-Looking ahead to September, PGHS is in a strong position to ensure that all girls will be able to return to School in a safe and organised manner.
+As lockdown eased, we carried out a full risk assessment and welcomed back the younger girls to School in June in a well prepared, careful and sensible way and the School has enjoyed being fully opened since September.
 The advantage we have is that we are a small School with fewer than 300 pupils and small class sizes with a dedicated team of staff who work together to ensure that the girls are happy and fully engaged.
-The attitude to learning of the girls is second to none and we are very proud of them and feel confident that they are in an excellent place academically and pastorally as we come to the end of the strangest of terms.
-Despite the pandemic, we look forward to another year of fantastic GCSE results from our Year 11s and to also welcoming back the rest of the School in September.
+The attitude to learning of the girls is second to none and we are very proud of them and feel confident that they are in an excellent place academically and pastorally.

 If you are interested in finding out more about the School or our Nursery, please contact Admissions on 020 8886 1135 or email firstname.lastname@example.org.
-Our Admissions Office is open throughout the Summer to handle your enquiry and we may have some occasional spaces available for September in some year groups.
+Our Admissions Office is open to handle your enquiry and we may have some occasional spaces available in some year groups for in-year admissions.
 You can also visit the Admissions section of our website which explains our Admissions process and offers a Virtual Tour.